JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 # Real-Time Financial Transactions Monitoring System

-This project is a complete, cloud-native backend system designed to ingest, process, and monitor financial transaction data in real-time.
-It leverages a modern microservices-style architecture deployed on Azure Kubernetes Service (AKS), with a full CI/CD pipeline for automated builds, testing, and deployment.
+This project is a complete, cloud-native application designed to ingest, process, and monitor financial transaction data in real-time.
+It leverages a modern microservices-style architecture deployed on Azure Kubernetes Service (AKS) and a Blazor WebAssembly front-end hosted on Azure Static Web Apps.

-The primary goal is to identify and flag anomalous transactions (e.g., high-value transfers), provide a queryable API for the results, and send notifications when an anomaly is detected.
-The entire infrastructure is managed as code using Terraform.
+The primary goal is to identify and flag anomalous transactions, provide a queryable API, send notifications, and visualize the entire process on an interactive web dashboard.
+The entire infrastructure is managed as code using Terraform, with a full CI/CD pipeline for automated builds and deployments.

 ## Architecture